-Table 1: Microbiological Contaminants
+Table 1 Microbiological Contaminants

-Regulated Contaminant Units COMPLIANCE ACCHIEVED MCLG MCL Highest Level Source of Contamination Total Coliform Bacteria # per 100 ml Yes 0 Less than 1 positive sample per 0 positive total coliform samples Coliform are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful bacteria may be present. quarter
+Regulated Contaminant Units COMPLIANCE ACCHIEVED MCLG MCL Highest Level Source of Contamination Total # per Yes 0 Less than 0 positive Coliform are bacteria that are naturally present in Coliform 100 1 positive total the environment and are used as an indicator that Bacteria ml sample per coliform other, potentially harmful bacteria may be present.
+Month samples

-Table 2: Lead and Copper Rule (2020 results, next sampling will be in 2023.)
+Table 2: Lead and Copper Rule, (2020 Results, next sampling event is 2023).

-Regulated Contaminant Units COMPLIANCE ACCHIEVED MCLG Action Level 90 th Percentile Result Source of Contamination

-Lead PPB Yes 0 15 0 Corrosion of household plumbing

-(0 out of 10 samples exceeded systems
+Regulated Contaminant Units COMPLIANCE ACCHIEVED MCLG Action Level 90 th Percentile Result Source of Contamination Lead PPB Yes 0 15 0 Corrosion of household plumbing action level) systems Copper PPM Yes 1.3 1.3 0.144 Corrosion of household plumbing (0 samples out of 10 exceeded the systems action level)

-the action level)

-Copper PPM Yes 1.3 1.3 0.125 Corrosion of household plumbing

-(0 out of 10 samples exceeded systems

-the action level) ·

 LEAD AND COPPER.
 COMPLIANCE WITH THE LEAD AND COPPER RULE IS BASED ON THE 90TH PERCENTILE RESULT FROM POINTS OF USE IN THE DISTRIBUTION SYSTEM COLLECTED IN 2020.
-DELSEA MS WATER IS ON REDUCED MONITORING, 3 YEAR INTERVALS, AND WILL MONITOR NEXT IN 2023.
+DELSEA HS WATER IS ON REDUCED MONITORING, 3 YEAR INTERVALS, AND WILL MONITOR NEXT IN 2023.